umarhassan-mitodl/7.341-fall-2016/content/pages/readings.md

 {{< tdopen >}}

-Lavstsen, T., L. Turner, et al. "{{% resource_link "6c3c97bc-48e7-48f6-81ab-81adfa864281" "_Plasmodium Falciparum_ Erythrocyte Membrane Protein 1 Domain Cassettes 8 and 13 are Associated With Severe Malaria in Children" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 26 (2012): E1791–800.
+Lavstsen, T., L. Turner, et al. "[_Plasmodium Falciparum_ Erythrocyte Membrane Protein 1 Domain Cassettes 8 and 13 are Associated With Severe Malaria in Children](http://dx.doi.org/10.1073/pnas.1120455109)." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 26 (2012): E1791–800.
 (National Academy of Sciences)

-Avril, M., A. K. Tripathi, et al. "{{% resource_link "2010521e-3ec3-4fe6-a2db-10e195836cff" "A Restricted Subset of _Var_ Genes Mediates Adherence of _Plasmodium Falciparum_\-Infected Erythrocytes to Brain Endothelial Cells" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 26 (2012): E1782–90.
+Avril, M., A. K. Tripathi, et al. "[A Restricted Subset of _Var_ Genes Mediates Adherence of _Plasmodium Falciparum_\-Infected Erythrocytes to Brain Endothelial Cells](http://dx.doi.org/10.1073/pnas.1120534109)." _Proceedings of the National Academy of Sciences of the United States of America_ 109, no. 26 (2012): E1782–90.

 {{< tdclose >}}